jadonk/zephyr/boards/arm/cc1352r_sensortag/doc/index.rst

 ********

 The CC1352R SensorTag |trade| development kit features the CC1352R wireless MCU.
-The board is equipped with three LEDs, two push buttons and BoosterPack connectors for expansion.
+The board is equipped with two LEDs, two push buttons and BoosterPack connectors for expansion.
+It also includes an integrated (XDS110) debugger.

 The CC13522 wireless MCU has a 48 MHz Arm |reg| Cortex |reg|-M4F SoC and an integrated Sub-1 and 2.4 GHz transceiver supporting multiple protocols including